Data-Driven Closure Parametrizations with Metrics: Dispersive Transport: Pore-Scale Evaluations

 In order to manage many pore-scale simulations and their results, simulation results and metadata are collected and stored using \texttt{JSON} based metadata collection, implemented in \cite{lohmann2022a}, and adapted for \Dumux.
-Some benefits of this method are the flexible type storage, and the ease of use in cross platform processing steps.
+Some benefits of this method are the flexible type storage, and the ease of use in cross-platform processing steps.